tsboom/dwetl/docs/dwetl_process_information.md

 - DQ_ value is the pp_value
 - if False,
     - Check to see if suspend record is Yes:
          - Suspend the record, and don't continue to the next check
+              - rm_suspend_rec_flag = Y
+              - rm_suspend_rec_reason_cd =
      - If suspend record is NO:
           - replace failing value with a replacement value

 5) Second DQ check happens (), returns True